opengeospatial/ogcapi-environmental-data-retrieval/README.md

 - **7 - Items** Retrieve a feature by identifier.
 The coordinates in the feature could be used to create an EDR query.
 The feature could also be a previously stored query.
 Compatible with OGC API - Features - Part 1: Core.

 - **8 - Instance** This allows discrimination between different versions of a collection.
 [Note: This may become part of API - Common as hierarchical collections.]

-- **9 - Ensembles**: Support for explicitly related ensembles of EDR resources, such as simply derived statistical data.
-[Note: This will be in a later version.]

 ### EDR API Vision